-I believe that art can heal, it can inspire, and it can provide advocacy for those who deserve a voice; the real life superheroes whose song is unsung.
-I believe that art can make a difference!
-Inspired by nature and humanity, I explore strength, emotion and movement through various mediums.
+Brandy creates art in the hopes that it will speak to people of all backgrounds and connect with those in the shadows.
+She believes art can heal, it can inspire, and it can provide advocacy for those who deserve a voice; the real life superheroes whose song is unsung.
+She believes that art can make a difference!
+Inspired by nature and humanity, She explores strength, emotion, and beauty through her work.

-Born in Louisiana’s sleepy bayou country, I developed a deep love and respect for the natural environment and an appreciation for simple yet magical moments it creates.
-I realized that the relationship between human beings and the world that provides for them is sometimes delicate, sometimes chaotic, and sometimes beautiful.
-Growing up 'on the bayou' taught me how permeable the lines between those things could be.
-New Orleans has her own complicated relationship with nature, and since relocating here I've enjoyed exploring that intriguing dance along her streets.
+Born in Louisiana’s sleepy bayou country, Brandy Dufrene developed a deep love and respect for the natural environment and an appreciation for simple yet magical moments it creates.
+She realized that the relationship between human beings and the world that provides for them is sometimes delicate, chaotic, and beautiful.
+Growing up “on the bayou” taught her how permeable the lines between those things could be.
+She believes New Orleans has its own complicated relationship with nature, and since relocating there, she’s enjoyed exploring that intriguing dance along its streets.

-My interest in the grace and beauty of age also began early on.
-As a young girl, I fell head over heels for New Orleans and what I thought of as the living patina of it all, her charm, her imperfections, and her grit that make every day interesting and inspiring.
-There is a haunting beauty in the gnarls of the live oak, in the resurrection fern peeping out of brickwork, and in the abandoned graffiti-laden building basking in the twilight.
-The influences of growing up in this area, along with admiration for the resilience of the human spirit is undeniably woven throughout my work.
+Brandy’s interest in the grace and beauty of age also began early.
+As a young girl, she fell head over heels for New Orleans, its charm, its imperfections, and its grit that make every day interesting and inspiring.
+She sees that there is a haunting beauty in the gnarls of the live oak, in the resurrection fern peeping out of brickwork, and in the abandoned graffiti-laden building basking in the twilight.
+The influences of growing up in South Louisiana, along with admiration for the resilience of the human spirit is undeniably woven throughout her work.

 Questions & Answers